Living Room Organizer & Storage Selector | 50+ Types • Design Guide • Complete Solutions

 • Need multiple boxes for significant storage

-• Can look like clutter if too many
+• Items inside are hidden (harder to find).
+It can look like clutter if too many

 • Doesn’t work for heavy items